Chapter 17 : Runaway

-“Well, Sir,” Benedick said, trying to maintain a smooth effect to his voice but failing.
-“There were…complications…”
+“Well, Sir,” Benedick said, trying to maintain his calm tone but failing.
+“There were…complications.”

 “What do you mean?”
 He roared, his voice echoing menacingly around them.
-“You killed the boy and Hufflepuff’s youngest, I hope!”
+“You killed the boy, I hope!”

-“When we searched through the wreckage we didn’t come across their bodies…it appears they escaped the blaze before it got to them,” he explained.
+“When we searched through the wreckage we didn’t come across the bodies of either him or the youngest child.
+It appears they escaped the blaze before it got to them,” he explained.

 The king let out an angry roar, pummelling his fist into the arm of his chair.

 “I gave you specific instructions!”
 He snapped, spit flying everywhere.
 “I wanted them dead - every last one of them!”

 “But Sir,” Benedick said quickly, as the king looked fit to explode with anger.
 “The main threat is dead!
 You can rule in peace and there is no one to take that from you,” he murmured calmly.
 The king stared at him, still looking angry but he had his eyes narrowed, as though he was listening closely.
 “The girl is no threat.
 Why, she’s just a child,” he said gently, moving towards the king and trying to keep his temper at bay.
 “And the boy is not foolish enough to cross you twice!”

 “But, sir!”
 Benedick laughed, making the king raise his eyebrows.
 “I hardly understand how you can see that pathetic little boy as a threat!
 To someone like you, it’s a positively preposterous idea!”
 He chuckled.
 This had the desired effect and the king looked flattered by this.